annie-git95/demand_forecasting_template/README.md

 ### Building from the template notebook
-Inside the the **sarima** folder there is a notebook called **sarima.ipynb** This notebook will serve as a template for all forecasting projects involving Google Analytics or online store data.
+Inside the the **sarima** folder there is a notebook called **sarima_template.ipynb** This notebook will serve as a template for all forecasting projects involving Google Analytics or online store data.

 The first step is to set the **install_dependencies** variable as True.
 By default it is False.